analytics-ufcg/busminer/README.md

 # busminer
-`busminer` is an R package to help matching GPS bus trajectories and GTFS bus stops.
+`busminer` is an R package to support Public Transportation (bus) Data Analysis.

 ## Installation
 ```